How to Give Notice When You Move Out

-If you’re planning on attaching your letter to an email, you might even send a second email to alert management that a letter with an attachment is your notice of intent (in case the attachment throws your email into a spam folder).
+If you attach your letter to an email, you might want to send a second email to alert management that a letter with an attachment is your notice of intent to vacate (in case the attachment throws your email into a spam folder).
 The simplest way, by far, is to simply mail the letter with delivery confirmation.

 Ask for a good referral

 If you’ve been a good tenant – following the rules and paying your rent on time – then by all means ask your apartment manager to give you a good referral in the future.
 This recommendation can help you secure the apartment of your dreams and possibly beat out any competition in a tight market in the future.
 While you might think they’re not willing to give a recommendation to someone who’s leaving before the lease is over, if you followed the procedure in the lease and acted professionally and courteously, there’s no reason they wouldn’t give you a good referral.

 If it gets tense

-We don’t always have control of when we have to move, but there are still ways to exit your lease properly.
+We don’t always have control of when we move, but there are ways to exit your lease properly.
 Know the terms of your agreement and give as much notice as you can.
 If you follow the right steps, you won’t have to worry about what your landlord says about you when you’re gone.

 Tip: Use your ‘vacate date’ when you call utilities, turn in your change of address form at the post office, or transfer any regular deliveries or subscriptions to a new address.